A letter to the version of me who hasn't left her marriage yet

 But you know what you deserve.
 Truly ask yourself: Are your needs being met?
 Are you safe?
 Are you happy?

 Right now, every day feels like a battle you never signed up for, but it's predictable.
 And that predictability feels safer than changing plans.
-If you just keep walking on eggshells around him.
-If you just keep making yourself small and mothering his raging emotions.
-If you just keep silencing your conscience when his words sting.
+If you just keep walking on eggshells.
+If you just keep making yourself small and managing everyone else's emotions.
+If you just keep silencing your own conscience when something stings.
 Then you'll be okay.
 It's a precise art of mental and emotional gymnastics, and it's exhausting, but it's been fine for the last two years.

 Please believe me when I say that life will be so good and just better on the other side.
 You don't have to keep living as a side character.
 It is all in your hands right now.
 And it's okay if you can't leave today, next week, or even this year.
 But make plans for when you do.